By Bud Harton

 One bright, sunny Saturday afternoon, I got a radar clock on a car doing 10 miles over the posted limit.
 That was enough to trigger my predatory instincts and I quickly pulled out from where I had concealed my car, flipped the reds on, and hauled after him.
 He must have noticed me pulling out because he pulled over almost right away.

 I quickly notified my dispatcher of my location and the vehicle description and popped the door open with my left hand as I grabbed my Sheriff’s Stetson and quickly tipped it on with the chin strap firmly across the back of my head.

-Time stood still as I started to back behind my car door, but I decided I didn’t have time, so as my left hand released the restraining strap on my holster, my right hand found the grip of my Colt Trooper and I ripped it out of the holster…and threw it across the hood of my squad car, into the ditch on the other side of the car.
+Time stood still as I started to back myself behind my car door, but I decided I didn’t have time, so as my left hand released the restraining strap on my holster, my right hand found the grip of the Colt Trooper and I ripped it out of the holster.
+Then, as I drew, I proceeded to throw it across the hood of my squad car, into the ditch on the other side of the car.

 As my vision and hearing seemed to clear and refocus, I could hear him saying, “Officer, I was just on my way to the station, my son just found this gun behind my house.”

-It took me a moment and I am pretty sure I was able to conceal the violent tremors in my knees and he probably thought that I was doing a pretty good job of controlling my stutter as I said, “Great, sir.
-I will follow you to the station and take your report.
+It took me a moment and I’m pretty sure I was able to conceal the violent tremors in my knees and he probably thought that I was doing a pretty good job of controlling my stutter as I said, “Great, sir.
+I’ll follow you to the station and take your report.
 I’ll just block traffic here for a moment so you can get back safely on your way.”

-He nodded his understanding and said he would go straight there.
+He nodded his understanding and said he’d go straight there.

-I have often wondered if he saw me in his rear view mirror as I frantically groped and splashed in the ditch to find my Trooper.
-I am pretty sure he was too far away to see me holding it up to let the water drain out of it.
+I have often wondered if he saw me in his rear view mirror as I frantically groped and splashed around in the ditch trying to find my Trooper.
+I’m pretty sure he was too far away to see me holding it up to let the ditchwater drain out of it.